mrdbourke/pytorch-deep-learning/05_pytorch_going_modular.md

 The text in this document focuses on 05.
 Going Modular: Part 2 (script mode).

+* TK image - run 05 part 1 and 05 part 2 side-by-side and show a point of difference

 ### What we're working towards

 By the end of this section we want to have two things: